Hemileia vastatrix: Pathogenesis

 Hemileia vastatrix affects the plant by covering part of the leaf surface area or inducing defoliation, both resulting in a reduction in the rate of photosynthesis.
 Because berry yield is generally linked to the amount of foliage, a reduction in photosynthesis and more importantly, defoliation can affect yield.
 Continuous colonization of the pathogen depletes the plants resources for surviving until the plant no longer has enough energy to grow or survive.

 Coffee plants bred for resistance succeed because of cytological and biochemical resistance mechanisms.
 Such mechanisms involve transmitting signals to the infection site to stop cell function.
-The plants cell degradation response frequently occurs after the formation of the first haustorium and result in rapid hypersensitive cell death.
+The plants' cell degradation response frequently occurs after the formation of the first haustorium and results in rapid hypersensitive cell death.
 Because Hemileia vastatrix is an obligate parasite, it can no longer survive when surrounded by dead cells.
 This can be recognized by the presence of browning cells in local regions on a leaf.